Ruth Madeley: Career

 In 2012, Madeley wrote and starred in the Lime Pictures TV movie Scrims.
 She has had several supporting roles in television, including Fresh Meat and The Level.

 She starred as Anna in the 2015 TV movie Don't Take My Baby, chronicling a disabled couple's fight to prevent their baby from being taken away, and was nominated for a Best Actress TV BAFTA for her performance.
 The following year, she was listed as one of BAFTA's 18 Breakthrough Brits.
 At the time of filming, Madeley was working in fundraising at WhizzKids.
 She returned to the job after her BAFTA win, thinking there would not be enough roles for disabled actresses for her to make a career in acting.

 In Russell T Davies' 2019 BBC/HBO miniseries, Years and Years, Madeley played Rosie Lyons.
 The role of Rosie was not originally written for a wheelchair user, but after her audition, Davies decided to work with Madeley to reshape the role around her spina bifida.
 Madeley took a six-month sabbatical from her job at WhizzKids to film the role.
 When she attempted to return to the job, she found she had landed another acting role.
 Madeley asked her boss if she could extend the sabbatical but her boss assured her that the sabbatical did not make sense as she was "an actress now".

 Also in 2019, she played Ingrid Woodhouse in the television adaptation of Daniel O'Malley's The Rook.

-In 2019, Madeley signed an open letter urging Hollywood executives to normalize disability by casting disabled actors to play disabled characters.
+In 2019, Madeley signed an open letter urging Hollywood executives to normalise disability by casting disabled actors to play disabled characters.
 In 2020, she appeared in the Christmas special episode of Would I Lie to You? and appeared in Mat Fraser's CripTales, a collection of disability monologues.
 In 2021, she competed on Celebrity Best Home Cook and played Throat in the television adaptation of Terry Pratchett's Discworld novel, The Watch.